Jump a to class session to see what we are doing:

 - DUE / CRITIQUE: At the start of class, we will have a critique of your individual final clips.

-- Develop the interface wireframe in Photoshop or Illustrator along, mapping out the interactive behavior of every element on the screen (all videos, all buttons, etc.).
+Develop still artwork, line art, and any vectorized text in Photoshop or Illustrator, mapping out the animated behavior, flow, and transition of every element on the screen.
 These notes need to all be written down in a clear fashion.

-- Get started on the online Animate CC tutorials for Project-2 here.
+- Get started on After Effects tutorials for Project-2.

 - Work on project and review tutorials as necessary.